I had moved to Brisbane. That was about a twelve-hour drive from my old home in Newcastle; a twelve-hour drive from my old friends and my family.

 She was still watching the screen, but she addressed me, ‘Your mum has already sorted the paperwork out with me, so all I need to do is run through with you a couple of things.’

 I waited as she stood and proceeded to the printer which was spitting out sheets of paper.
 She gathered them and passed them to me.
-The papers were warm.
+They were warm.
 ‘That first sheet is a parent note which just talks about the curriculum.
 You don’t need to worry much about that one right now.’
-I looked at the next sheet.
-‘That one is your lessons timetable-’ the door opened cutting her off and a boy entered the room.
+I flicked to the next one.
+'That one is your lessons timetable-’ the door opened, cutting her off, and a boy entered the room.

 He looked rushed with his ruffled black hair slightly swept back and his chest rising quickly underneath his shirt.

 The reception lady forgot about my notes and walked back to her desk.
 She fiddled with a stack of paper as the boy watched her.

 He looked to be around my age, but slightly taller.
 His dark eyes flicked from Jan to the courts outside, his mouth turned down in a frown.

 I couldn't help but watch him while I waited.

 Catching myself, I looked down and perused my timetable.
 First lesson: English.
 Great!
 The lesson after that was biology: another favourite.